Here are some best practices for improving the quality of communication on live chat and providing better customer

 2. Show Real Empathy

 Empathy is just as important on live chat as it is when speaking to a customer on the phone.
-This is best practice that is often something that’s easy to forget.
+This live chat best practice is often something that’s easy to forget.

 Neil Martin says that “it is easy to jump into the solution or the fix when the customer has just said something that was really upsetting or important to them.
 In these scenarios, however, showing empathy must be a priority.”